 By early Thursday evening, the news changed again when Senate Republicans voted to stall the nomination of former senator Chuck Hagel as secretary of defense.
-Hagel gave a woeful performance during his confirmation hearing, but more significant is the Republican’s desire to obtain more details about the September 11th attack on the
+Hagel gave a woeful performance during his confirmation hearing, but more significant is the Republican’s desire to obtain more details about the September 11th attack on the U.S. consulate in

 The unprecedented move caused Sean Hannity of FOX News to call it a major defeat for President Obama when the reality was that it amounts to little more than one of the “bumps in the road” Obama alluded to when Benghazi took place.

 Most observers believe Hagel will be confirmed when the nomination eventually comes to a vote, though his lack of knowledge regarding foreign policy presents major concerns about his qualifications for the position.